jamesob/local-llm/README.md

 | SR-IOV | **Disabled** | Bare-metal inference; avoids IOMMU overhead and P2P interference. |
 | Preferred IO | **Auto** | Optionally set Manual → bus `81` (the c-payne switch) for marginal latency gains, but left at Auto — it's a squeeze-more optimization, not a fix, and bus numbers shift after BIOS changes. |

+#### Reducing gain on the redriver

+Per c-payne's advice, I did reduce the gain to "lvl 3" using [his tool](https://c-payne.com/c-payne-tool), which was probably the most finicky part of the process.

+The gain level is going to be a function of how long your SAS connector cables are.

+#### Picking the right SAS cables

+I screwed up and ordered too few of the cables from c-payne directly, so I bought what I thought was the same SAS cable off of Amazon.
+There was actually a slight difference that was causing issues, and I had to reorder cables - so double-check that you're getting the right stuff!

 ## Kernel / GRUB Parameters

 ```bash